amorilia/buildenv/README.rst

   with pre-defined environmental setting.

-* These setting are for the console session only, to avoid PATH pollution and avoids manually setting on each use.
+* These setting are for the console session only, to avoid *PATH* pollution and avoids manually setting on each use.

 * The setting are read from a .ini file created by the user in the ./ini folder.

-* Running create-shortcut.bat creates separate buildenv shortcuts on your desktop.
+* Running :file:`create-shortcut.bat` creates separate buildenv shortcuts on your desktop.

 * Running the shortcut will call buildenv, passing the specific .ini setting,